tywayne/tywayne.com/_portfolio/datebox-app.md

 ## Description

-I lead the design and development of an iOS app built on top of React Native, to allow us to create a native application while writing in a language we were comfortable in.
+I led the design and development of an iOS app built on top of React Native, which allowed us to create a native application while writing in a language our dev team was comfortable in.

-Architected a Redux configuration to pull data from multiple external APIs, manage that data in a local store on the device, and interact via user input.
+I architected a Redux configuration to pull data from multiple external APIs, manage that data in a local store on the device, and interact via user input.

 - [Visit Site](https://www.getdatebox.com/app)
 - [View in App Store](https://itunes.apple.com/us/app/datebox/id1302984874?ls=1&mt=8)

 ---